grew-nlp/grew_doc/content/install_match.md

 cd grew_match
 ```

-Edit the file `corpora/groups.json` to describe the set of corpora available.
+Edit the file `corpora/groups.json` to describe the set of available corpora.
 For instance with our previous example with 3 corpora, the configuration file looks like:

 ```json